the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Fixed a situation where an invalid request header in our pagination would cause some strict security settings to block these AJAX requests.
+[TEC-4723]

 = [6.0.11] TBD =

 * Fix - Prevent event save processing from being interrupted in cases of partial WPML activation where a language code is missing.
 [ECP-1442]